Title: Ma Girl

 Back in 2005, former YG CEO Yang Hyun Suk talked about modeling his in-progress group Big Bang after the US R&B boy group B2K.
 At the time, while R&B and hip hop from African Americans clearly influenced the landscape of the industry in Korea, this decision to model Big Bang on B2K was so complete that it included the damn cornrows that these young men were wearing.

 As talented as Big Bang was when introduced to the Korean pop landscape, they were still functionally a Korean B2K cover group.
-Voice, visuals, and styling all pointed to the same conclusion: that Yang Hyun Suk clocked that Korean audience wanted popular Black music… but not from Black people.
+Voice, visuals, and styling all pointed to the same conclusion: that Yang Hyun Suk clocked that Korean audiences wanted popular Black music… but not from Black people.

 And boy did he provide.